gulam-mujtaba/neog-camp-mark-14/README.md

-# Stock Profit and Loss App
+# Stock Profit / Loss App
 This app helps you calculate profit or loss on your stocks

 1. Enter your Buy Price.